D3strukt0r/votifier-client-php/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+The full documentation can be found on [https://votifier-client-php-docs.manuele-vaccari.ch/]()

+The full API documentation can be found on [https://d3strukt0r.github.io/votifier-client-php/api/]()

 ### Prerequisites

 What things you need to install the software and how to install them